spacemyte/gfcbot/DEPLOYMENT.md

 ## Monitoring

 - Railway Dashboard: Monitor service health, logs, and metrics
-- Supabase Dashboard: View database queries and performance
+- PostgreSQL: View queries and performance via your provider
 - Discord: Bot should show as online in your server

 ## Troubleshooting